angrybacon/doomsday-wiki/markdown/partials/markdown.md

 :::

-The below components wrapped with colons are referred to as as [directives][directives] in Markdown parlance.
+The below components wrapped with colons are referred to as [directives][directives] in Markdown parlance.
 In the case of container directives, they can be wrapped together by adding an additional colon character for each extra level.